-I. INTRODUCTION 1 II.
+I. INTRODUCTION II.
 GENERAL DISCLOSURE REQUIREMENTS AND RULE 10b-5 LIABILITY 2 III.
-THE NATURE OF "MATERIAL" INFORMATION 5 IV.
-LIABILITY FOR MISLEADING STATEMENTS AND OMISSIONS OF MATERIAL FACT 8 V. DUTY TO CORRECT OR UPDATE PREVIOUS COMMUNICATIONS 9 VI.
-CORRECTING OR CONFIRMING MARKET RUMORS 13 VII.
-REGULATION FD 14 VIII.
-SELECTIVE DISCLOSURE TO ANALYSTS AND MEASURES TO AVOID RULE 10b-5 LIABILITY 22 IX.
-PARTICIPATING IN THE PREPARATION OF ANALYSTS' REPORTS 25 X. NON-GAAP FINANCIAL MEASURES 29 XI.
-DISCLAIMING LIABILITY FOR FORWARD-LOOKING STATEMENTS 39 XII.
-CONCLUSION 40 GUID ELINES FOR COMMUNICATIONS WITH ANALYSTSANN EX I
+THE NATURE OF "MATERIAL" INFORMATION 6 IV.
+LIABILITY FOR MISLEADING STATEMENTS AND OMISSIONS OF MATERIAL FACT V. DUTY TO CORRECT OR UPDATE PREVIOUS COMMUNICATIONS 10 VI.
+CORRECTING OR CONFIRMING MARKET RUMORS 14 VII.
+REGULATION FD15 VIII.
+SELECTIVE DISCLOSURE TO ANALYSTS AND MEASURES TO AVOID RULE 10b-5 LIABILITY IX.
+PARTICIPATING IN THE PREPARATION OF ANALYSTS' REPORTS X. NON-GAAP FINANCIAL MEASURES XI.
+NON-GAAP FINANCIAL MEASURES IN PRESS RELEASES AND OTHER PUBLIC DISCLOSURES XII.
+REQUIREMENT TO FURNISH EARNINGS RELEASES ON FORM 8-K XIII.
+NON-GAAP FINANCIAL MEASURES IN SEC FILINGS XIV.
+DISCLAIMING LIABILITY FOR FORWARD-LOOKING STATEMENTS 40 XV.
+CONCLUSION

 Securities analysts play a key role in securities markets, and publicly held companies as a matter of market practice regularly brief them to help them understand company results and business trends.
 There have been some unfortunate instances, however, in which analysts have received nonpublic information on which their clients have acted before the information was disclosed to the general public.
-In the wake of these cases, as well as Enron and the unanticipated and significant decline in the financial position of other public companies, the role of the securities analyst was scrutinized by Congress, the Securities and Exchange Commission (the "SEC"), state regulators and various self-regulatory organizations.
-The result was a heightened campaign against selective disclosure, facilitated by the SEC's adoption of Regulation FD (Fair Disclosure) in 2000.
-For several years prior to 2009, the SEC brought few cases for violations of Regulation FD enforcement actions by the SEC.
+In the wake of these cases, as well as Enron and the unanticipated and significant decline in the financial position of other public companies, the role of the securities analyst was scrutinized by Congress, the Securities and Exchange Commission (the "SEC"), state regulators and various self-regulatory organizations.1 The result was a heightened campaign against selective disclosure, facilitated by the SEC's adoption of Regulation FD (Fair Disclosure) in 2000.2 For several years prior to 2009, the SEC brought few cases for violations of Regulation FD, but since September 2009 there has been a marked increase in the number of Regulation FD enforcement actions by the SEC.
 This increase in enforcement action serves as a reminder that ongoing vigilance in this domain is certainly warranted.